 The Joseph and Sylvia Slifka Painting and Sculpture Study Center maintains files on more than 3,400 paintings and sculptures in the Museum’s collection.
 Material on individual works may include archival photographs, label and catalog texts, press clippings, press releases, and correspondence.
-By appointment Wednesday, Thursday, and Friday, 11:00 a.m.–5:00 p.m.
-(212) 708-9653, e-mail firstname.lastname@example.org.
+By appointment Wednesday and Thursday, 11:00 a.m.–5:00 p.m.
+Call (212) 708-9653 or email: firstname.lastname@example.org.

 The Celeste Bartos International Film Study Center offers screening facilities for viewing films from the Museum’s collection; a large selection of screenplays and dialogue continuities; extensive files of reviews, articles, and program notes; reference books; special collections; film indexes; and current periodicals.
 Films and documentation are made available only to scholars, researchers, and students.
 To request an appointment please fill out the online form.
 Appointments are available Wednesday, Thursday, and Friday, 10:30 a.m.–4:30 p.m.
 All appointments need to be made at least three weeks in advance.

 The catalog of film collection holdings is not available online.
 You must fill out the online form to see if a title is available for viewing.
 A partial list of Special Collections holdings is available.

 The Circulating Film and Video program makes available more than 1,200 16mm prints covering the history of film from the 1890s to the present, as well as art films from the American Federation of the Arts and 35mm films from The Library of Congress.
 The program also incorporates an important collection of works by leading video artists, which are available for rental or sale in all formats.
 For information on rental or sale of films and videos, please see the Circulating Film and Video Library section for more information.